johnpapa/angular-styleguide/README.md

   var vm = this;
   ```

-  - **Bindable Members Up Top**: Place bindable members at the top of the controller and not spread through the controller code.
+  - **Bindable Members Up Top**: Place bindable members at the top of the controller, alphabetized, and not spread through the controller code.

     *Why?*: Placing bindable members at the top makes it easy to read and helps you instantly identify which members of the controller can be bound and used in the View.